StanislawJakubowski/charityProject/README.md

 Admin has posibility to modify organizations and specific fields of form.
 I created custom validators for necessary field.

-## Technologies
+## Technologies:
-I used Maven to build project.
+  - I used Maven to build project

-Spring Security for authentication and authorization.
+  - Spring Security for authentication and authorization.

-Sping Data for database support (My SQL).
+  - Sping Data for database support (My SQL).

-JUNIT for unity tests.
+  - JUNIT for unity test